Criteria for Participation in the Decision 2018 Senatorial and Gubernatorial Debates

 The Debate Partners are private corporate entities and are not state actors, agents or agencies.
-The debates will be financed by private funding provided by the Partners and debate sponsors.
+The Debates will be financed by private funding provided by the Debate Partners and debate sponsors.

-The goal of the Debate is to offer the citizens of Florida an opportunity, in a broad-ranging debate format, to learn about, compare, and carefully consider candidates with a threshold level of support from whom Florida voters will elect a United States Senator.
-In order to achieve this goal, the Debate Partners adopt these Candidate Eligibility Criteria (“Criteria”) for identifying those candidates who will be allowed to participate in the Debate.
-It is the intent of the Debate Partners that the Criteria comply with all applicable legal requirements and that candidate participation in the Debate will be based upon the application of pre-established, objective criteria as expressed in the Criteria.
+The goal of the Debates is to offer the citizens of Florida an opportunity, in a broad-ranging debate format, to learn about, compare, and carefully consider candidates with a threshold level of support from whom Florida voters will elect a United States Senator and their Governor.
+In order to achieve this goal, the Debate Partners adopt these Candidate Eligibility Criteria (“Criteria”) for identifying those candidates who will be allowed to participate in the Debate/s.
+It is the intent of the Debate Partners that the Criteria comply with all applicable legal requirements and that candidate participation in the Debates will be based upon the application of pre-established, objective criteria as expressed in the Criteria.

-The televised general election debate will occur on October 26, 2016, at Broward College in Davie, Florida.
+The televised general election Debates will occur in October 2018 at Broward College in Davie, Florida.
 Broward College is the Debate Site Host.
-Broward College has not played any role in developing these Criteria and will not play any role in eligibility determinations or in the direction and production of the Debate.
+Broward College has not played any role in developing these Criteria and will not play any role in eligibility determinations or in the direction and production of the Debates.

 Candidate Selection Criteria

-- To qualify to be invited to participate in the Debate, a candidate must satisfy the following criteria:
+- To qualify to be invited to participate in the Debates, a candidate must satisfy the following criteria:

 - The candidate must satisfy all of the eligibility requirements of the governing body responsible for the elections.

-- The candidate must be legally qualified for and registered to participate as a candidate in the 2016 State of Florida United States Senator general election and in the 2018 State of Florida Gubernatorial general election.
+- The candidate must be legally qualified for and registered to participate as a candidate in the 2018 State of Florida United States Senator general election and in the 2018 State of Florida Gubernatorial general election.